NEW: Police chief says he now favors releasing police video of shooting

 The family wants police to release the videos immediately to the public, Bamberg said.

-North Carolina recently passed a law that blocks the release of police recordings from body or dashboard cameras
+North Carolina recently passed a law that blocks the release of police recordings from body or dashboard cameras with limited exceptions, but that law is not set to take effect until October.

 Roberts said an attorney for the city told her that the law will not affect decisions about whether to release the videos in Scott’s killing, because the law was not in effect when the shooting happened.